tarantool/doc/doc/reference/reference_lua/box_space/create_index.rst

         :ref:`yields <atomic-cooperative_multitasking>`
         so that other requests will not be blocked.
-        If the other requests cause an illegal situation such as a duplicate key in a unique index, the index building or rebuilding will fail.
+        If the other requests cause an illegal situation such as a duplicate key in a unique index, building or rebuilding such index will fail.

         .. _box_space-create_index-options: